veepee-oss/Vp.FSharp.Sql.Sqlite/README.md

 > Create and do not commit an automatically generated transaction with the given connection, isolation, cancellation token and transaction body.
 >
-> This function runs synchronously.
+> This function runs asynchronously.

 Example:
 ```fsharp